ashtons/WebDAVNav-iOS-Translations/README.md

 Language files for WebDAV Nav+ available in the App Store

 In some cases the translations used in the application may be incorrect or badly phrased.
+This repository is to allow users to submit improve translations to improve the app in their language